JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 The error messages are the biggest pain issue.
 Once you do enough nix work you sorta get a vibe for a how to parse error messages, its generally the first or last that matters.
 If its a nixos module type error, I wish you the best....

-No types is also sad, nix is pretty heavily dynamic so not sure what kind of typescript would work well here.
+No types is also sad, nix is pretty heavily dynamic so not sure what kind of type system would work well here.
 I think having something like python or typescript "optional" types would go a long to improve the editor experience when its simple

 Sorta related to types, there is not a great LSP that "just works" for nix.
 The two I'be tried are [nil](https://github.com/oxalica/nil) and [nixd](https://github.com/nix-community/nixd).
 Both are make life way better for simple stuff but if you need to reference something defined in a different file they arent always useful.